 sb Command¶

-The sb command is a pure client tool for managing existing supervisors and terminals.
+The sb command is a pure client tool for managing existing clients and terminals.
 It doesn't spawn any processes itself—it only connects to existing terminals.

 Usage¶